kailas711/ZTM-PyTorch/README.md

 [Course link](https://zerotomastery.io/courses/learn-pytorch/)

 This repository contains all the learnings from the course from the Zero-To-Mastery PyTorch for Deep Learning MOOC.
+The most comprehensive, modern, and up-to-date course to learn PyTorch

 | **Notebook** | **What does it cover?** |